apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 F-statistic: 2.317 on 2 and 5 DF,  p-value: 0.1941
 ```

-This was not a welcome discovery, so I decided to see what other significant statistical relationships I could find to predict Harper's run production.
+This was not a welcome discovery but my determination to find out if Harper is actually overrated helped me to persevere.
+I decided to see what other significant statistical relationships I could find to predict Harper's run production.
 From here, I tried many different combinations of the dependent variables to see if any could make a statistically valid prediction about Harper's run production.
+I will spare you the details and simply leave you with what I found to be the most successful model I could find.

 **Model 2: OBP + SLG + G**

-First, I thought about what other factors might be able to strenghten the original assumption that OBP and SLG predict runs.
 When I had graphed Harper's runs over time, it was obvious that the season he got knee surgery he scored the fewest runs on account of the injury and amount of time spent on the bench.
 Therefore, I added games played to the model:

 ```
 lm <- lm(R ~ OBP + SLG + G, data = BryceHarperHitting)